jkunimune/elastik/readme.md

 and are supported by libraries in a variety of programming languages including Python, C, Java, and MATLAB.
-Because metadata and hierarchy information is encoded, the contents of a HDF file are fairly intuitive, and in principle one can figure out how to use the Elastic Earth HDF files without any auxiliary explanation.
+Because metadata and hierarchy information is encoded, the contents of a HDF file are fairly intuitive, and in principle one can figure out how to use the Elastic projection HDF files without any auxiliary explanation.

-Each Elastic Earth HDF file contains the following information:
+Each Elastic projection HDF file contains the following information:
 - The projected boundary of the map projection.
 - The minimum and maximum x and y coordinates of the map projection.
 - The list of section names.